 You can apply for CareCredit online or can call 1-800-677-0718.

 How can I pay with CareCredit?

 To make a payment with CareCredit, you can call our billing specialists at 402-932-6519.

 Financial Hardship Program

 Patients with balances due resulting from limited or no insurance coverage may qualify for our Financial Hardship Program.
 This application is appropriate for patients who meet the financial eligibility rules and have no insurance remaining balances due follow the payment by the insurance carrier.
 We use the current poverty income guidelines issued by the US Department of Health and Human Services to determine a person's eligibility for indigent care.
 Full or partial eligibility is determined by documented family income and family size.
 The patient is responsible for providing the information requested during the qualification process.
 A determination letter will be mailed to you after receipt of the fully completed application and requested supporting documentation.
-If you have been approved, you should contact one of our Billing Specialist Manager.
-Once approved, a billing specialist will work to create a repayment option which may include a payment plan and/or balanced adjustments.
+If you have been approved, you should contact one of our Billing Specialists.
+Once approved, a billing specialist will work to create a repayment option that may include a payment plan and/or balanced adjustments.
 This will occur to all current charges and future charges up to 30 days from the application date.
 If further care is necessary outside of 30days from approval, a second application will be necessary.
 You can download the Financial Hardship application here.